cypress-io/cypress-heroes/readme.md

 The client app uses an environment variable to know what the URL is for the backend api named `VITE_API_URL`.
-It defaults to "http://localhost:3001" for use in dev mode, and should be overriden in other environments/modes.
+It defaults to "http://localhost:3001" for use in dev mode, and should be overridden in other environments/modes.